-More than one third of the EU public funds, or about €55 billion taxpayer's money per year, is spent on agriculture.
+The CAP budget comprises one third of the EU budget, and amounts for the 2021-2027 period to €386.7 billion euros of taxpayers money.
 It is evident that these subsidies should be spent on practices which enhance and protect ecosystem services, and create clear social added benefits.
 The Commission sends citizens the signal that the Commission can spend citizens' money how they wish, even without consulting them nor following due democratic process and the proper scrutiny needed for such important and sensitive laws, and by taking actions which go directly against scientific recommendations.
 It is socially unacceptable to spend taxpayer's money on practices which severely harm biodiversity, soil, water resources, long-term food security, and human health.
 Irresponsible spending of CAP subsidies, depriving the CAP from even the most basic environmental conditionalities, would delete the legitimacy of the CAP, risking increased calls for cuts in the CAP funding next MFF negotiation round.